 Festival Rules General information General Rules Entries

-Eligibility Repertoire Program Procedure Adjudicator's Reports Admission of Public / Participants Date of Festival: June 7-9, 2020 (with overflow on June 10 if needed)
+Eligibility Repertoire Program Procedure Adjudicator's Reports Admission of Public / Participants Date of Festival: May 26-28, 2024

-All online entries and payments should be received no later than May 9, 2020.
+Please note: All online entries and payments should be received no later than April 17, 2024.
 Entries must include applicable fee to be considered valid.
 The festival accepts PayPal or Cheque (sent to the address above and made payable to Syrinx Flute Festival).
+Please contact the festival with any questions or concerns.

 - All classes will be under the working management of the Festival committee.